britannic/Adblock/README.md

 * select option #2

 ## Versions

+* Version 3.6.4.1:
+- Fix
+    - Added back YoYo source as it is back online

 * v3.6.4:
 - Fixes
     - Removed YoYo source as it is no longer active